History of Eswatini in Timeline

 In 2003, the Eswatini Tourism Board was established to promote royal celebrations and game parks.

-In 2005, the constitution of the government was adopted.
+In 2005, the constitution of Eswatini was adopted.

 2005: Introduction of Current Constitution

-In 2005, the current Swazi constitution was introduced, culminating progress towards constitutional reforms.
+In 2005, the current Swazi constitution was introduced, despite objections by political activists.

-In 2005, the rite of "umchwasho" ended in Eswatini, which involved placing all young girls in a female age-regiment.
+The country was under the rite of "umchwasho" until 2005, when all young girls were placed in a female age-regiment.

-In 2006, Eswatini joined the Lubombo Route agreement with South Africa and Mozambique, allowing cross-border travel on a single visa.
+In 2006, Eswatini joined the Lubombo Route agreement with South Africa and Mozambique, facilitating cross-border travel.

 2008: First Election Under the Constitution